 - 2 to 3 large carrots, shred using the large holes of a box grater

-- 2 Mandarin oranges, (or 1 Naval orange) cut into small bite-sized pieces
+- 2 mandarin oranges, (or 1 Navel orange) cut into small bite-sized pieces

 For the Dressing